anergictcell/atg/README.md

 * Speed: _ATG_ is really fast - almost twice as fast as `gtfToGenePred`.
 * Robust parser: It handles GTF, GenePred with all extras according to spec.
 * Low memory footprint: It also runs on machines with little RAM.
+* Extra features, such as quality control and correctness checks.
 * Open for contributions: Every help is welcome improve ATG or to add more functionality.
 * You can also use _ATG_ as a library for your own Rust projects.